kyma-project/kyma/docs/operation-guides/50-kiali-grafana.md

 title: Access and Expose Kiali and Grafana
 ---

 By default, Kyma does not expose Kiali and Grafana.
 However, you can still access them using port forwarding.
 If you want to expose Kiali and Grafana securely, use an identity provider of your choice.
-The following example uses OAuth as identity provider.

 ## Prerequisites